Department of Community and Clinical Health facilities

 The Department of Community and Clinical Health has facilities and clinics that support health and wellbeing education, research and practice.

-Our students have access to a purpose-built telehealth facility, laboratory and practical workshop spaces, and public-facing clinics where they have the opportunity to apply their knowledge and skills under the auspice of expert clinicians.
+Our students have access to a purpose-built telehealth facility, laboratory and practical workshop spaces, and public-facing clinics where they apply their knowledge and skills under the auspice of expert clinicians.

-These facilities also support real world research that benefits both individuals and communities.
+These facilities also support research that benefits both individuals and communities.

 Our facilities include:

-Our home simulation facility allows students to learn how to adapt a domestic environment using assistive devices such as bathroom aids, wheelchairs and hoists.
+Our home simulation facility teaches students how to adapt a domestic environment using assistive devices such as bathroom aids, wheelchairs and hoists.
 Students develop a skills-based understanding of assistive devices and the factors they need to consider when prescribing equipment for home use.

 The La Trobe Audiology Clinic provides services to the La Trobe community at the Bundoora campus.
-Services to the public are paused during COVID-19.
+Services to the public were paused during COVID-19.

 It is equipped with three soundproof suites specifically for audiology assessments, practical classes, simulations, and practical exams.